-The following table lists the particulars of the subsidiaries of the Company as at 31 December 2019 and 31 December 2018 which, in the opinion of the directors, principally affected the results or the assets or liabilities of the Group.
+The following table lists the particulars of the subsidiaries of the Company as at 31 December 2020 and 31 December 2019 which, in the opinion of the directors, principally affected the results or the assets or liabilities of the Group.
 To give details of other subsidiaries would, in the opinion of the directors, result in particulars of excessive length.

-Name Country/ Place of incorporation or registration Particulars of issued/paid-up capital value of iss capital Held by the n of nominal sued/paid-up /interests Held by the subsidiaries Principal activities and place of operations Kingwell Management Limited [^] Hong Kong Ordinary shares of HK\$1,000,000 100% - Provision of administrative services to group entities in Hong Kong Sheng Yuan Asset Management Limited [^] Hong Kong Ordinary shares of HK\$20,000,000 - 100% Provision of investment management and advisory services in Hong Kong Sheng Yuan Finance Limited Hong Kong Ordinary share of HK\$1 - Nil (2018: 100%) (note 31) Provision of money lending services in Hong Kong Sheng Yuan Financial Holdings (HK) Limited^ Hong Kong Ordinary share of HK\$1 - 100% Proprietary trading in Hong Kong Sheng Yuan Financial Services Group Limited British Virgin Islands Ordinary shares of US\$5,500 100% - Proprietary trading in Hong Kong Sheng Yuan Securities Limited [^] Hong Kong Ordinary shares of HK\$65,000,000 - 100% Securities and futures dealing, margin financing, securities placing and underwriting and investment advisory services in Hong Kong Sheng Yuan Services Limited [^] Hong Kong Ordinary share of HK\$1 100% - Provision of administrative services to group entities in Hong Kong Sheng Yuan Sino Asset Management Limited [^] Hong Kong Ordinary shares of HK\$9,350,000 - 100% (Note) Provision of investment management and advisory services in Hong Kong
+Country/ Place of Proportion of nominal value of issued/ Particulars of paid-up capital/ interests Name incorporation or registration issued/ paid-up capital Held by the subsidiaries Principal activities and place of operations Kingwell Management Limited^ Hong Kong Ordinary shares of HK\$1,000,000 100% - Provision of administrative services to group entities in Hong Kong Sheng Yuan Asset Management Limited^ Hong Kong Ordinary shares of HK\$20,000,000 - 100% Provision of investment management and advisory services in Hong Kong Sheng Yuan Financial Holdings (HK) Limited^ Hong Kong Ordinary share of HK\$1 - 100% Proprietary trading in Hong Kong Sheng Yuan Financial Services Group Limited British Virgin Islands Ordinary shares of US\$5,500 100% - Proprietary trading in Hong Kong Sheng Yuan Securities Limited^ Hong Kong Ordinary shares of HK\$65,000,000 - 100% Securities and futures dealing, margin financing, securities placing and underwriting and investment advisory services in Hong Kong Sheng Yuan Services Limited^ Hong Kong Ordinary share of HK\$1 100% - Provision of administrative services to group entities in Hong Kong Sheng Yuan Sino Asset Management Limited^ Hong Kong Ordinary shares of HK\$9,350,000 - 100% (Note) Provision of investment management and advisory services in Hong Kong

-['] audited by BDO Limited
+[^] audited by BDO Limited